ocelots/ocelots/README.md

 ### Profile Details

-To request details of a person's profile (using gravatar style hash of email address):
+To request details of a person's profile who you are in a team with (using gravatar style hash of email address):

     export EMAIL_HASH=`md5 -qs "email@domain.com"`
     curl "$OCELOTS_URL/api/profiles/$EMAIL_HASH?auth_token=$OCELOTS_AUTH_TOKEN"